-If we consider the simplest case at the mean-field level, the amplitude of the contrast Eq.~(\ref{eq:meanfield_s}) is one for all times.
-In order to do proper comparison with the experiments, the contrast must be averaged over a non-homogeneous density profile, i.e. dephasing by the trap.
+If we consider the simplest case at the mean-field level, the amplitude of the contrast given by Eq.~(\ref{eq:meanfield_s}) is one for all times.
+In order to do a proper comparison with the experiments, the contrast must be averaged over a non homogeneous density profile, i.e. dephasing by the trap.
 In the mean-field case and using Eq.~(\ref{eq:meanfield_s}) one finds